-One of the great aspects of the delayed video is that the player(s) can look at what the just did quickly and get right back to the action.
+One of the great aspects of the delayed video is that the player(s) can look at what they just did quickly and get right back to the action.
 When watching regular video, though, that’s not the case.
 Attention spans become a problem.
-As a result, it’s best to keep thing as tight and directed as you possibly can.
+As a result, it’s best to keep things as tight and directed as you possibly can.
 You can go longer when you’re in a one-on-one with a player, but if you’re in a group session you’ll lose their attention quickly.

 6 Steps to Better Practices - Free Guide

 Join my mailing list today and get this free guide to making your practices the best, along with loads more coaching tips and information.